 Events continue to grow exponentially and will only become more and more important as marketing tools.
 People don’t have time to consume generic content.
 Creating value-driven and personalized events is the need of the hour.
 And that’s where ELG enters.

-It’s time for you to reassess how current events stack up against this new ELG paradigm—
+It’s time for you to reassess how current events stack up against this new ELG paradigm—and think about how you can shift and maximize your marketing approach before, during, and after events.

 Missed the ELG Summit?
 Watch replay